jenastar/jenastar/README.md

 Here are some of the projects I'm most proud of — blending creativity, security, and scale:

+- **askSplunk** Agentic system NLP so users can speak plain English and get SPL results
 - **ML Social Video Pipeline** – AI → storyboard → video → social post
 - **Phishing Detection Engine** – Custom classifiers, AWS automation, RL on the horizon
 - **AI News Synthesizer** – Daily editorial news scripts for podcast + TikTok